Whether you sell books, apparel, apps, or tote bags, you need to show examples in order for people to purchase.

 As you can see, they have a template for just about any product you can think of.
 Plus, they have technology templates for the app market.

 One complaint is that Placeit lacks diversity in the models they showcase.
 I can see why people would say that.
-Even though they do have lots of different models performing different activities.
+Even though they have lots of different models performing different activities.

 They could break down the ages, activities, and age-related situations better.